lucerEUW/mc-modhotswap/README.md

 # mc-modhotswap

 ## Description
-A small java tool to easily and externally switch between multiple minecraft/mods firectory configurations without having to have multiple profiles.
+A small java tool to easily and externally switch between multiple minecraft/mods configurations without having to have multiple profiles.

 ## Usage
 Creates "Documents/Modpacks" folder on first run.
 Simply drop various modpacks into it: